yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 No [button]

-Don’t have enough information [button] (This is not the same as
+Don't have enough information [button] (This is not the same as
-                                “I don’t understand the question”)
+                                "I don't understand the question")
 ~~~

 * Questions are visible to all participants as soon as they are entered (even keystroke by keystroke), similarly to Etherpad/hack-MD.